Savoir-Faire meaning in Urdu

 Salesmanship: skill in selling; skill in persuading people to buy.

-Anthropology: the social science that studies the origins and social relationships of human beings.
+Anthropology: anthropology is the social science that investigates the origins and social relationships of human beings, encompassing various aspects of human life, culture, and evolution.

 Mister: a form of address for a man.